What’s The Deal With The Joanna Gaines Saltillo Tile & Hot Sauce House?

-This is the beautiful Octagon Saltillo tile that Joanna Gaines selected for the homeowners Laundry & Mudroom.
+Joanna Gaines selected this beautiful Octagon Saltillo tile for the homeowners’ Laundry & Mudroom.
 This look is achieved through the artistic approach of staining unsealed Saltillo tile.
-But, also achieve this through the more straightforward method of installing presealed Manganese Saltillo tile.
+But you can achieve this through the more straightforward method of installing presealed Manganese Saltillo tile.

 Do you see the muddled layers of colors and weathered appearance in the Joanna Gaines Saltillo tile floor?
 While I don’t have her project notes, being the industry leader in handmade Saltillo tile gives me some insight.

-Unsealed Saltillo tile absorbs any stain – concrete, wood, paint, etc. But once it’s successfully stained, the tile then needs to be adequately sealed to lock in the stain.
+Unsealed Saltillo tile absorbs any stain – concrete, wood, paint, etc. But once it’s successfully stained, the tile must be adequately sealed to lock in the stain.
 (Some stains mix with sealer too.)
 Because there are so many options to stain a clay floor, this requires a lot of experimentation to land on the perfect look for your space.

 Also, because unsealed Saltillo tile is porous, it will likely take several coats of stain & sealer to get the job done.
 Between the experimentation process, materials, and labor to complete this task, it is expensive and leaves a lot of margin for error.

 How can you get this same look of Joanna Gaines Saltillo tile floor without the price tag?
-Check out Manganese Saltillo tile.
-We produce Manganese Saltillo tile to have a very similar look to the Hot Sauce House Octagon Saltillo tile floors.
+Check out the Manganese Saltillo tile.
+We produce Manganese Saltillo tile to look similar to the Hot Sauce House Octagon Saltillo tile floors.

-We produce Manganese Saltillo tile to have warm tones of brown and terracotta shades.
+We produce Manganese Saltillo tile with warm tones of brown and terracotta shades.
 You can see the resemblance between this Octagon Saltillo tile floor and the Joanna Gaines Saltillo Tile floor.